 Siberians are typically playful, friendly and affectionate cats that tend to get along with other animals and children — do these traits ring true to your pet?
 If so, those insights may not have surprised you, but the rest of our research just might.

 Siberian cats, otherwise known as the Siberian Forest cat or Moscow Longhair, originally came from Siberia.
-“The Siberian cat is thought to have originated from the forests of Siberia before they were domesticated for being mousers [aka an animal used to catch mice] inside stores, monasteries and farms,” Dr. McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“The Siberian cat is thought to have originated from the forests of Siberia before they were domesticated for being mousers [aka an animal used to catch mice] inside stores, monasteries and farms,” Dr. McCullough, Fetch’s on-staff veterinarian, says.
 “They were brought to the United Kingdom in the late 19th century and eventually to the United States in 1990.”

 According to Dr. McCullough, Siberian cats are typically 17 to 25 inches long and weigh an average of 15 to 20 pounds.
 It usually takes Siberian cats 5 years to reach their full maturity.
 While your Siberian cat is growing, it's important to find a diet that will support them — talk to your veterinarian to find the right diet plan for your pet.